-You can either launch an external merge tool / conflict editor with TortoiseSVN \rightarrow Edit Conflicts or you can use any other editor to manually resolve the conflict.
+You can either launch an external merge tool / conflict editor with TortoiseSVN $\rightarrow$ Edit Conflicts or you can use any text editor to resolve the conflict manually.
 You should decide what the code should look like, do the necessary changes and save the file.
+Using a merge tool such as TortoiseMerge or one of the other popular tools is generally the easier option as they generally present the files involved in a 3-pane view and you don't have to worry about the conflict markers.
+If you do use a text editor then you should search for lines starting with the string <<<<<<.

-Afterwards execute the command TortoiseSVN \rightarrow Resolved and commit your modifications to the repository.
+Afterwards execute the command TortoiseSVN $\rightarrow$ Resolved and commit your modifications to the repository.
 Please note that the Resolve command does not really resolve the conflict.
-It just removes the filename.ext.mine and filename.ext.r files, to allow you to commit your changes.
+It just removes the filename.ext.mine and filename.ext.r\ files, to allow you to commit your changes.

 If you have conflicts with binary files, Subversion does not attempt to merge the files itself.
-The local file remains unchanged (exactly as you last changed it) and you have filename.ext.r files.
+The local file remains unchanged (exactly as you last changed it) and you have filename.ext.r\ files.
 If you want to discard your changes and keep the repository version, just use the Revert command.
 If you want to keep your version and overwrite the repository version, use the Resolved command, then commit your version.

-You can use the Resolved command for multiple files if you right click on the parent folder and select TortoiseSVN \rightarrow Resolved...
+You can use the Resolved command for multiple files if you right click on the parent folder and select TortoiseSVN $\rightarrow$ Resolved...
 This will bring up a dialog listing all conflicted files in that folder, and you can select which ones to mark as resolved.